havocp/xsbt-wiki/Getting-Started/Getting-Started-Scopes.md

 ```

 On the first line, you can see this is a task (as opposed to a setting, as
-explained in [[basic build definition|Getting Started Basic Def]]).
+explained in [[.sbt build definition|Getting Started Basic Def]]).
 The value resulting from the task
 will have type `scala.collection.Seq[sbt.Attributed[java.io.File]]`.

 "Provided by" points you to the scoped key that defines the value, in this